ZhiangChen/virtual_shake_robot_pybullet/README.md

 # Memory Leakage Issue

+Memory Leakage Issue

 During the Virtual Shake Robot (VSR) simulations, a memory leakage issue was observed, especially in long-running or parallel experiments.
+The memory leakage was caused by several factors, including:

-This issue was mainly due to continuous data logging processes, where trajectory data was recorded over time, leading to increased memory usage.
+- Data Recording: Continuous data logging, where trajectory data was recorded over time, contributed to increased memory usage.
+- Creating and Deleting Plots: The callback function included the creation and deletion of plots, which were not properly managed, leading to memory leaks.
+- Loading and Deleting URDF Models: Repeated loading and deletion of URDF models contributed to memory fragmentation and memory leaks.

+To mitigate these issues, changes were made to the simulation node to handle the data recording more efficiently, as well as moving the plotting function to a separate script (plotter.py) to avoid creating plots inside the callback function.
+Additionally, improvements were made in the management of URDF models to ensure they are loaded and deleted correctly.

 ## New Setup